Percy Gundry with his horse-drawn bread van in about 1950

 The Post Office business was run from the Shop from about 1968 until withdrawal of the service in 2008.

-Two postcard views of the shop (on the left) and the street.
-The one on the left is from a card that was postmarked 1903 so perhaps it is Mrs Pocock and her son Charles at the gate.
+Two postcard views of the shop (on the right) and the street.
+The one on the left is from a postcard that was postmarked 1903 so perhaps it is Mrs Pocock and her son Charles at the gate.
 The one on the right is obviously later, perhaps the 1950s when Mr and Mrs Gosling kept the shop.

 © 2019 Richard J Smith